danhans42/nxflash/README.md

 Thanks to Tim S for writing xflash and for releasing the sources and to Shadow of psxdev for organising the release of them.

-Also, big thanks to Hitmen, Sicklebrick, Trimesh, Shendo, Lameguy64, orion, Xavi92 and Greg - your posts, published source code and releases have helped massively with my learning of programming on the PSX.
+Also, big thanks to Hitmen, Sicklebrick, Trimesh, Squaresoft74, Shendo, Lameguy64, orion, Xavi92 and Greg - your posts, published source code and releases have helped massively with my learning of programming on the PSX.

+I am always interested to hear of carts/eeproms that are not supported.
+If you have one drop me a line

 contact: danhans42 at gmail.com
 website: psx0.wordpress.com